arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/types-of-curriculum-goals/the-content-of-the-mathematics-curriculum/shortcomings-of-the-mathematics-curriculum.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Shortcomings of the mathematics curriculum
+title: 'Shortcomings of the mathematics curriculum '
-"
-nav_order: Shortcomingsofthemathematicscurriculum
-has_children: false
 ---
 # Shortcomings of the mathematics curriculum